 - Develop a learning plan on how to achieve your goals

 - Also use a daily plan e.g. via a Kanban Board with your family (joint breaks, school support etc.)

 - Break up your learning goal into many small steps & plan regular tasks to achieve it – plan it like a project

-- You can use a timer, an app or the pomodoro technique (25 min) to learn focused
+- You can use a timer, an app or the pomodoro technique (25 min) to learn or work focused

 - Don´t forget to plan self-reflection & hands-on-practice

-- To focus and avoid distraction/ procrastination it might help to listen to chill-music like in brain.fm or e.g. Genre “Focus” on Spotify
+- To focus and avoid distraction/ procrastination it might help to listen to concentration or chill-music like in brain.fm or e.g. Genre “Focus” on Spotify

 - Ensure social support like via a learning buddy, mentor or coach